temporalio/documentation/docs-src/php/how-to-register-types-with-a-worker-in-php.md

   - workers
 ---

-Worker listens on a task queue and hosts both workflow and activity implementations:
+Worker listens on a task queue and hosts both Workflow and activity implementations:

 ```php
 // Workflows are stateful.
 So you need a type to create instances: